1. Administration#

 users_$ROLE

-mapping from the ones configured in the plugin settings, pick the one with the highest priority (from step 3).If none was found, fall back to the
+mapping from the ones configured in the plugin settings, pick the one with the highest priority.If you couldn’t fine any, fall back to the

 users